grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 bunch, it seems like a more typical number may be 3 or 5.
 The nodes use [Raft](https://github.com/goraft/raft) to establish consensus and maintain data consistency.

-The data model that InfluxDB uses is a little unusual - it feels a little like a relational database in some aspects but not in others.
+InfluxDB feels a little like a relational database in some aspects (e.g. it has a SQL-like query language) but not in others.

 The top level container is a _database_.
 A InfluxDB database is very much like what a database is in MySQL, it's a collection of contains